fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4c.md

 ```

 You can find the code for our current application in its entirety in the <i>part4-8</i> branch of [this GitHub repository](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part4-8).

-NOTE: At this stage, firstly, some tests will fail.
-We will leave fixing the tests to a non-compulsory exercise.
-Secondly, in the deployed notes app, the creating a note feature will stop working as user is not yet linked to the frontend.

 </div>